red-scorp/ag-panel/README.md

 The following IDEs are tested with _ag-panel_ project:

 - To open the project in [Arduino IDE](https://www.arduino.cc/en/software) you should open INO file _ag-panel/ag-panel.ino_ from File menu.
-- To open the project in [Visual Studio Code](https://code.visualstudio.com/) with PlatformIO Extension you should open project folder with _platformio.ini_ from File menu.
+- To open the project in [Visual Studio Code](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/) Extension you should open project folder with file _platformio.ini_ from File menu.

 #### Libraries